UOM-EEE-EEEN11202/notes-part1/docs/chapters/computer_software/files_and_folders.rst

 	C:\Users\alex\OneDrive - The University of Manchester

 or similar.
 (There will be similar locations on macOS and Linux, but we'll only give the Windows example for brevity here.)
-Files in the OneDrive folder are on the C:\ drive.
+Files in the OneDrive folder are on the :console:`C:\\` drive.
 That is, they are on the hard drive of the computer being used.

 At the same time, OneDrive will automatically copy the files to the Cloud.
 This means that they are backed up automatically, and so if anything happens to your computer you'll still have all of your work.
 It also means that the files will be automatically available on any computer which has access to your OneDrive account.

 (There's also the option of having the file online by default.
-That is, Windows sees the file in the C:\\ drive as usual, but to save disk space it isn't actually kept on the computer.
+That is, Windows sees the file in the :console:`C:\\` drive as usual, but to save disk space it isn't actually kept on the computer.
 It's kept on the Cloud and downloaded when needed.)

-You can access files in OneDrive using the same C:\\ address as you would for any other file.
+You can access files in OneDrive using the same :console:`C:\\` address as you would for any other file.

 Absolute vs. relative addresses
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-The addresses given above, starting with C:\\ or / are *absolute* addresses.
+The addresses given above, starting with :console:`C:\\` or :console:`/` are *absolute* addresses.
 They start from the root of the computer being used and everything is given a full address from that starting point.

 You can also have *relative* addresses.
 That is, an address of a file or folder, as steps from a current location or file or folder.